stake-dao/gauge-manager/README.md

 Gauge manager:

 4. Call `claimManager(gauge, manager, isV1)` with the manager address.
-This steps is necessary to complete the migration.
-It'll check that the previous steps were correctly executed and set the maanger address as allowed address to provide extra rewards.
+This step is necessary to complete the migration.
+It'll check that the previous steps were correctly executed and set the manager's address as the allowed address to provide extra rewards.

-If using the manager address is not possible, this process can be done using the Curve Governance veCRV, doing all the steps starting from the step 2 for the gauge.
+If using the manager address is not possible, this process can be done using the Curve Governance veCRV, starting from step 2 for the gauge.

 ### Controller Module

-The controller module is a module that allows to propose and add new votes for  gauge additions in the Gauge Controller using the Stake DAO CRV Locker.
+The controller module allows users to propose and add new votes for  gauge additions in the Gauge Controller using the Stake DAO CRV Locker.

 | Chain    | Controller Module Address |
 |----------|------------------------|